 Effects of brown rice syrup: Increased cancer risk (due to arsenic), weight gain, diabetes, heart disease, high blood pressure

 Collagen Protein Bars Variety Pack - FREE Shipping

 Can't decide?
 How about all 3 flavors with FREE shipping?
 Get our top-selling variety pack that includes all three of our delicious flavors: Blueberry Vanilla Crisp, Chocolate Chip Cookie Dough, & Chocolate Goji Berry.
 Variety Pack includes 1 pouch of each… Read More

 Chocolate Goji Berry

-Like a high-protein mini brownie made with real chocolate 🍫 Our signature Chocolate flavor boosted with a powerhouse antioxidant combo of crunchy cacao nibs and tart, chewy goji berries.
-We are noticing some natural oil separation with the latest batch of this flavor.
-The… Read More
+Like a high-protein mini brownie made with real chocolate 🍫 Our signature chocolate flavor boosted with a powerhouse antioxidant combo of crunchy cacao nibs and tart, chewy goji berries. … Read More